PieterPenninckx/resource-management-in-rust/src/memory-as-a-resource-example.md

 On the first line in the function body, an array is created, containing the numbers one, two and three.
-When any of the examples above is is executed, under the hood, a part of memory is reserved to store the numbers.
-The variable `numbers` contains somehow a handle for the piece of memory that was reserved.
+When any of the examples above is executed, under the hood, a part of memory is reserved to store the numbers.
+The variable `numbers` contains somehow a handle to the piece of memory that was reserved.

-On the second line, the handle stored in `numbers` is used multiple times to compute a simple sum and store it in the first element of the array.
+On the second line, the handle stored in `numbers` is used multiple times to get different elements of the array.
+The sum is computed and stored it in the first element of the array.

 If the general approach to using a resource was used, then there would be a third line on which the resource manager was informed that we don't need the